Medication-Assisted Treatment: Pros and Cons of MAT for Recovery

 Understanding the Dangers Associated with Opioids

 Naturally occurring opioids, including morphine, codeine, and heroin, come from the opium poppy plant.
-Synthetic opioids, like methadone, fentanyl, carfentanil, and tramadol, are created in a lab.
+Synthetic opioids, like fentanyl, carfentanil, and tramadol, are created in a lab.
 Semisynthetic opioids include oxycodone, oxymorphone, and hydrocodone.
 These drugs have a powerful sedating and pain-relieving effect, but they also have tremendous potential for physical and psychological dependence.
 It is estimated that over 2 million people in the US are dealing with an opioid use disorder.

 Whether the addictive substance is a prescription pain pill or an illegal street drug, the effects are strikingly similar.
 Besides being highly addictive, legal and illegal opioids present significant risks for users.
 There is a severe risk of overdose, which can depress respiratory drive and slow or stop breathing.
 There are risks associated with seeking drugs and sharing needles, and there are dangers from additives in street drugs.